 We acknowledge the Traditional Custodians of the Countries on which these adventures take place who have occupied and cared for these lands and waters for thousands of years.
 We pay our respects to them and recognise that sovereignty was never ceded.

 We believe it’s a helluva experience to do NOW; not to wait until the grey hairs take over and you’ve got a caravan in the shed.
 Grab your friends and go – from exploring swimming holes you’ve only seen in your wildest dreams to uncovering the cultural fabric that defines Australia, you’ll be gobsmacked and deeply inspired by what you find there.

-We’ve outlined an itinerary for a nine day trip (i.e. maximising 1 week off work).
+We’ve outlined an itinerary for a nine day road trip (i.e. maximising one week off work).
 This serves as a rough guide only – there are many ways to skin a dingo so play around with this itinerary to suit your fancy.

 5 Tips for a Red Centre Road Trip